 Right now my son is shouting at full blast to his friend on his computer, my husband is talking quite loudly on a business call, my girls are listening to music and I am trying to work.
 I am going to shut the door.

 Our house is always loud and full and I love it but I need to look after myself, within the beautiful chaos of having our kids at home all the time.
 As an (unschooling, homeschooling or not) mother I need to put my oxygen mask first, to remember my own self care.
-We know this as mothers, I know this but do I remember it?
+I know this but do I remember it?
 No.

 This list is to remind me of how I can be better, as well as to whisper to the memory of who you essentially are.